link-daniel/link.github.io/codex.md

 permalink: /codex/
 ---

-This is Link's codex with some of my essays, notebook entries, books, etc.
+Inspired by Leonardo da Vinci, this codex is comprised of select essays, journal entries, book chapters, resources, and other material.